PRP for Hair Restoration

 Platelets contain various protein growth factors, and provide the critical healing element of the blood.
 You may have heard of the use of platelet-rich plasma (PRP) by professional athletes to speed the healing of joints, tendons, and muscle tissue.
 Platelet-rich plasma is generated by removing red and white blood cells from blood.
 What is left is plasma, the clear fluid that makes blood liquid, and the platelets.
 But now the platelet ratio is higher, four times higher, thanks to the removal of the red and white cells.
 Now you have platelet-rich plasma.

-Dr. Epstein begins the process by taking a small amount of blood from the patient, similar to what is taken for normal lab work.
+Dr. Epstein begins the process by taking a small amount of blood from the patient, similar to how much a doctor takes for normal lab work.
 We then place the blood in a closed, sterile centrifuge system that spins at a high rate and separates out the different components of the blood.
-We remove the red and white blood cells, and now we have PRP ready for reinjection.
+We remove the red and white blood cells, and now we have PRP ready for reinfection.

 Platelets are healing miracle workers, so it makes sense that if you have four times the amount of platelets as in normal blood, PRP could work some magic.
 Platelets promote healing, accelerate tissue regeneration, and stimulate new cellular growth.
 They do this through various protein growth factors: